 Table 3. (on Page 9) Proposed core academic units within the College of the Environment.
-In addition to becoming one of the strongest colleges within the UW, the proposed College of the Environment would match up favorably to peer institutions with respect to size, faculty and research expenditures, as shown in Table 4.
+In addition to becoming one of the strongest colleges within the UW, the proposed College of the Environment would match up favorably to peer institutions with respect to size, faculty and research expenditures, with several examples shown in Table 4.